ppy/osu-wiki/news/2019/2019-01-26-project-loved-week-of-january-27th.md

 [Kino Hiko - The Noise of Rain](https://osu.ppy.sh/beatmapsets/636725#osu) by ::Prinsep::{ user=5004986 }\
 *written by ::SoraRoxas01::{ user=1986262 }*

-For those of you that were at TwitchCon or kept updated with it, you would know that this map was used as a tiebreaker between ::RyuK::{ user=6304246 } and [idke](https://osu.ppy.sh/users/4650315) at a tournament there.
+For those of you that were at TwitchCon or kept updated with it, you would know that this map was used as a tiebreaker between ::RyuK::{ user=6304246 } and ::idke::{ user=4650315 } at a tournament there.
 Constant flow in the patterns with regular jump spikes spaced throughout the map makes this quite enjoyable to play, which also compliments the chill song.
 The map peaks at 7.4 stars, as it really picks up at the end of the song with the 200+ BPM cross-screen jumps which may throw off anyone that isn't paying attention.

 [![](/wiki/shared/news/2019-01-26-project-loved-week-of-january-27th/osu/kappa-kappa-forsen-edition.jpg)](https://osu.ppy.sh/community/forums/topics/861063)